 The Statistical Disclosure Control Policy sets out the standards for safeguarding the information provided in confidence to the ONS.
 “Statistical disclosure control” refers to the methods that reduce the risk that confidential information is published in any official statistics.
 These methods are applied if ethical, practical or legal considerations require the data to be protected.

 Statistical disclosure control involves modifying data so that the risk of identifying individuals is reduced, but at the same time attempts to find a balance between improving confidentiality protection and maintaining an acceptable level of quality in the published data.
-Statistical disclosure control would be applied to the Annual Purchases Survey (APS) data before publication.
+Statistical disclosure control is applied to the Annual Purchases Survey (APS) data before publication.

 7.4 Identifying disclosive data for the Annual Purchases Survey

 The design of the APS means that totals can be estimated for each industry and product.
-However, these totals are proposed to be aggregated for publication purposes, for example, to all businesses in an industry, or to higher-level industry groups.
+However, these totals are aggregated for publication purposes, for example, to all businesses in an industry, or to higher-level industry groups.
 Combining totals like this improves the statistical quality of the estimates and reduces the risk of disclosure.
 It is at the aggregated level that the statistical disclosure control will be carried out.
 The first step is to identify whether data could be disclosive, that is whether there is a risk that information about an individual business could be identified.